redecentralize/alternative-internet/README.md

 ## Hosting and media

 * [AnoNet](http://wiki.ucis.nl/Anonet) is a decentralized friend-to-friend network built using VPNs and software BGP routers. anoNet works by making it difficult to learn the identities of others on the network allowing them to anonymously host IPv4 and IPv6 services)
-* [Bittubers](https://bittubers.com/about) - is a brand new social network for content creators and streamers.
-Developed by [BitTube](https://bit.tube/), BitTubers emphasizes free speech, fairness and unrestricted monetization across the board.
-This platform is the successor to bit.tube, launched in mid 2018, building upon its original peer-to-peer fundamentals with greatly improved monetization options, discoverability, interactivity and engagement features.
-* [D.Tube](https://about.d.tube/) is the first crypto-decentralized video platform, built on top of the STEEM Blockchain and the IPFS peer-to-peer network."
 * [Funkwhale](https://funkwhale.audio/) is a community-driven project that lets you listen and share music and audio within a decentralised, open network.
 * [LibreWeb](https://libreweb.org/) is a decentralized and open-source web browser leveraging the IPFS network, using markdown as document source code.
 * [Peertube](https://joinpeertube.org/) is a distributed and self-hosted video player and platform that uses WebTorrent and ActivityPub.